wodowiesel/SDRFunk/README.md

 This is not legal advice.

-Would appreciate beeing named in the Source
+Would appreciate beeing named in the Source.